objectiv/objectiv.io/docs/docs/modeling/bach/api-reference/DataFrame/bach.DataFrame.get_all_variable_usage.md

 ---
-date: '2022-04-26T12:27:56.237Z'
+date: '2022-04-28T14:46:08.106Z'
 id: bach-api-reference-data-frame-bach-data-frame-get-all-variable-usage
 slug: /modeling/bach/api-reference/DataFrame/bach.DataFrame.get-all-variable-usage/
 title: bach.DataFrame.get_all_variable_usage
 ---

-bach.DataFrame.get_all_variable_usage
+# bach.DataFrame.get_all_variable_usage

 #### DataFrame.get_all_variable_usage()
 Get all variables that influence the values of this DataFrame.
-This includes both variables that are used in the current self.series, but also variables that were used in earlier steps, i.e. in the SqlModels of self.base_node.
+This includes both variables that are used in the current `self.series`, but also variables that were used in earlier steps, i.e. in the SqlModels of `self.base_node`.

 The output of this method can be useful for diagnosing issues with variables.
 If a variable is used multiple times, then it will appear here multiple times.
 If a variable has conflicting definitions